eftenow/Team-Manager-project/README.md

 # Team-Manager-project
-this is my first project that I deploy in the web
+this is my first web deployed project